Playing Rules

 3. During the limited period when all starters are active, players who leave the court to retrieve a ball are not eligible to be put out.
 Players shall return to the court immediately once they have retrieved the ball.
 Excessive delays are prohibited.

-4. Active players may not go across the restraining line (3-meter line in men’s and women’s and mid-court line in co-rec) for any reason.
+4. Active players may not go across the restraining line (3-meter line in men’s and women’s and mid-court line in co-ed) for any reason.
 A player may reach across the designated restraining line and grasp a ball, but may not touch the opposing team’s exclusive area of the court with any part of their body during retrieval.

 5. Outside of the court, inactive players and active substitutes may not go across the mid-court line (and the mid-court line extended out from the court) at any time.